lammps/lammps/doc/src/Howto_peri.rst

 as broken in a simulation by removing them from the bond family :math:`\mathcal{F}_i` (see \eqref{eqn:BondFamily}).

-A naiive implementation would have us first loop over all bonds and compute :math:`s_{min}` in \eqref{eqn:s0}, then loop over all bonds again and break bonds with a stretch :math:`s > s0` as in
+A naive implementation would have us first loop over all bonds and compute :math:`s_{min}` in \eqref{eqn:s0}, then loop over all bonds again and break bonds with a stretch :math:`s > s0` as in
 \eqref{eqn:mu}, and finally loop over all particles and compute forces